7hanc/Big-data/README.md

 * Q1: What regions have most pickups and drop-offs?
 * Q2: When are the peak hours and off-peak hours in taking taxi?
 * Q3: What differences exist between short and long distance trips of taking taxi?
 (Give as many as you can.)
-# Homework 2
+# Homework 2 (Using Hadoop Pig Latin)
 > Goal
-* Use Hadoop <font color=red> Pig Latin </font>to analyze the given dataset and answer the following questions.
+* Use Hadoop Pig Latin to analyze the given dataset and answer the following questions.
 You can use the Hadoop platform provided by NARLabs or use your own machines.
 >> Dataset
 * Airline on-time performance dataset http://stat-computing.org/dataexpo/2009/